 PCM is a time division multiplexing system (TDM).
 This means that on a single cable, the system multiplexes many channels that can each carry for example one voice signal of 64 kbit/s.
 In ETSI networks, the first order multiplexed PCM signal has 32 channels of which one is used for frame synchronization and the rest in principle can be used for voice or data.
 In practice, from the era of analogue signaling usually one of the 31 channels is allocated for signaling, so 30 channels remain for voice or user's data.
-The basic multiplexed 32 channel PCM signal is called E1.
-The transmission speed is 32×64 kbit/s = 2048 kbit/s.
+The basic multiplexed PCM signal of 32 channels is called E1.
+The transmission speed is $32 \times 64$ kbit/s = 2048 kbit/s.
 Often we just talk about a 2Mbit/s signal.
+In a native PDH and SDH transmission system the flow of bits is continuous from the moment when the devices are powered up.
+When a voice signal is carried on one channel in such systems, the bits on that channel are useful from the end user's point of view.
+On channels that are not used for calls or data, the carried bits are in fact transmission system overhead.
+A channel must always carry something, if not voice or data then the alternative is for example an idle signal from a tone generator.